Kia Sportage review

 You get decent levels of forward visibility from the Sportage driving seat.
 The large side mirrors help with rear vision, but the slightly narrow rear screen with thick rear pillars can make it harder to judge the car's rear corners in a tight spot.

-Thankfully, all versions come with a rear-view camera plus front and rear parking sensors as standard.
+All versions come with a rear-view camera plus front and rear parking sensors.
 Top-spec GT-Line S models add a 360-degree camera, while the HEVs and PHEVs also include a remote parking system controlled by the key fob.

 Kia Sportage dashboard